Anglo-Nepalese War: Economic Interests

 Lord Hastings was not averse to exploiting any commercial opportunities that access to the Himalayan region might offer.
 He knew that these would gratify his employers and silence his critics, because the East India Company was at this time in the throes of a cash-flow crisis.
 It needed substantial funds in Britain, in order to pay overheads, pensions, and dividends; but there were problems in remitting the necessary assets from India.
 Traditionally the company had bought Indian produce and sold it in London; but this no longer made economic sense.
 The staple Indian export was cotton goods, and demand for these was declining as home-produced textiles captured the British market.
 So the company was having to transfer its assets in another, more complicated and expensive way.
 It was having to ship its Indian textiles to Canton; sell them on the Chinese market; buy tea with the proceeds; then ship the tea for sale in Britain (all tea at this time came from China.
 It was not grown in India until the 1840s).

 So when Hastings told the directors of the Company about an alternative means of remittance, a rare and precious raw material that could easily and profitably be shipped from India directly to London, they were at once interested.
 The raw material in question was a superior-quality wool: the exquisitely soft and durable animal down that had been used since time immemorial to make the famous wraps, or shawls, of Kashmir.
 This down was found only on the shawl-wool goat, and the shawl-wool goat was found only in certain areas of western Tibet.
 It refused to breed anywhere else.
-This all explains why, under the terms of the treaty of 1816, Nepal was required to surrender its far western provinces.
+This explains why, under the terms of the treaty of 1816, Nepal was required to surrender its far western provinces.
 Hastings hoped that this territory, partly annexed by the company and partly restored to its previous rulers, would give British merchants direct access to the wool-growing areas.